UniversityOfHelsinkiCS/oodikone/README.md

    - Cleans up any previous real data databases
    - Downloads needed database dumps from production servers.
    - Creates real data databases and populates them with downloaded dumps.
-3. Reset sis-importer data
+3. Reset single database
-   - Like option 2, but only for sis-importer database.
-Useful when developing updater microservice.
+   - Like option 2, but only for single database.
+Leaves other databases untouched.

 ## ⌨️ Development